Dumbrovskii/KFE-Codec-2/README.md

 The codec uses frames of size 3840×2160 (RGB), so each frame stores exactly 24,883,200 bytes of data.
-The original file size is written to the first frame so any padding added to the final frame can be removed during decoding.
+The original file size is written to the first frame along with a SHA-256 checksum so any padding added to the final frame can be removed during decoding and the output validated.

 The implementation uses the **FFV1** codec for writing videos.
 FFV1 is a lossless codec, ensuring that every byte of the original file is preserved in